 - All the purlins connected to a roof bracing can be considered as lateral rigid support points.

-- Intermediate purlins can also be considered as a rigid point of support.
-Insofar as a diaphragm role has been attributed to the roof (class 2 construction according to BS EN 1993-1-3).
+- Intermediate purlins can also be considered as a rigid point of support, if the roof behaves as a diaphragm (Class 2 construction according to BS EN 1993-1-3).

-- With regard to the lower chord, these lateral support points are provided by additional vertical bracing elements between trusses.
+- Lateral support points are provided to the lower chord by additional vertical bracing elements between trusses.

 Vierendeel trusses are rigidly-jointed trusses having only vertical members between the top and bottom chords.
 The chords are normally parallel or near parallel.